-OAAS or its designee is responsible for approving the nursing home level of care (NFLOC) and medical certification.
+OAAS or its designee is responsible for approving nursing facility level of care (NFLOC) and medical certification.
 Beneficiaries and their providers have the responsibility to inform OAAS of any changes which affect programmatic waiver eligibility requirements, including changes in level of care.